What is Urinating in His Bed?

 A dog may urinate in his own bed involuntarily, typically while relaxed or sleeping, if the urethral sphincter begins to fail.
 In this condition, muscles that involuntarily close the dog’s urethra stop working properly and no longer contract, allowing urine to leak.
 This usually happens in spayed female dogs of large breeds, but can happen in any dog.
 Often the result of physical deterioration associated with aging, this can also be related to neurological problems, tumors and infections in the bladder, and various anatomical causes.

 A dog with arthritis may experience so much pain from standing up and walking that he opts to urinate in his own bed rather than stand up and go outside.
-Arthritis is usually a result of normal wear and tear on a dog’s joints taking a toll with age.
-One in five dogs will develop arthritis.
+Arthritis is usually a result of normal wear and tear on a dog’s joints taking a toll with age, but is treatable with medication.
+Most dogs will develop arthritis as they age.
 The most common forms of arthritis involve degeneration or inflammation of the joints.

 Urinary Tract Infection